-Meini SU is Lecturer in Structural Engineering in the Department of Mechanical, Aerospace and Civil Engineering at University of Manchester.
+Meini SU is Senior Lecturer in Structural Engineering in the Department of Mechanical, Aerospace and Civil Engineering at University of Manchester.
 She is engaged in teaching at undergraduate level and working in the Structural and Extreme Environments group.

 She joined the university in November 2017.
 Prior to that, she was an assistant professor in Shenzhen University, China.
 She obtained her Bachelor degree from The University of Hong Kong in the year of 2010, PhD degree from Imperial College London and The University of Hong Kong in the year of 2014.